-Significance with respect to existing methods: The strength of this technique is the combination of high imaging quality, correlation of behavior with physiological measurements, long-term imaging, and a reasonably high throughput.
+Significance with respect to existing methods: Microfluidic devices have greatly advanced behavioral and developmental studied in C. elegans.
+Often, microfluidic structures are made of PDMS12.
+Here we describe a protocol for generating microfluidic culture chambers made from agarose.
+The strength of this technique is the combination of high imaging quality, correlation of behavior with physiological measurements, long-term imaging, and a reasonably high throughput.
 High image quality is achieved by imaging through the glass coverslip using high NA objectives.
 As a result, fluorescence imaging such as calcium imaging and confocal imaging of subcellular structures can be performed.
 Because the animals are not immobilized like in other systems, it allows a correlation of behavior with physiological measurements.
 Because the animals have ample food, they continue developing allowing long-term imaging.
 This system can image many worms in one run because animals are restricted to their defined chambers.
-Thus, this method can be easily scaled up9,28-31.
+Thus, this method can be easily scaled up9,27,34-36.

 Future applications: So far, this system has been used mainly to study sleep behavior in C. elegans L1 larvae.
 However, the adaptation to all stages will make it possible to study a wide range of behaviors also in dauers and adults.
 A wide array of behaviors can be studied with this technique ranging from mating to egg laying.